-Homeowners based out of the US are able to claim the mortgage interest they pay on their primary residence on their taxes.
-It lowers their taxable income.
+Homeowners based out of the U.S. can claim the mortgage interest they pay on their primary residence on their taxes.
+In the end, it lowers their taxable income.
 That usually only works for investment properties in Canada.
 However, if you’re a resident and homeowner in Canada, you know that the mortgage interest you pay on your principal residence is not tax-deductible.

-While this stipulation has been effective in Canada for a while now, there is a legal tax strategy that Canadian homeowners can use to gain the same benefits as American counterparts.
-That strategy is called the Smith Maneuver and was developed by Canadian financial planner Fraser Smith.
+While this stipulation applies in Canada, Canadian homeowners can use that legal tax strategy to gain the same benefits as American counterparts.
+The Smith Maneuver was developed by Canadian financial planner Fraser Smith.
 He wrote a book about it in the early 2000s.
 We examine it and guide you on how to use it in your own life.

 What is the Smith Maneuver?

 While Canadians cannot claim principal residence mortgage interest on their taxes, they can claim interest paid on loans that they have used for investment purposes.
-The Smith Maneuver is essentially a financial strategy that lets homeowners convert their mortgage interest into tax-deductible investment loan interest.
-There are several taxation and investment growth benefits to the Smith Maneuver for turbocharging your financial goals.
-However, there are also risks you need to consider since the underlying proposition of the strategy depends on the homeowner earning a positive return on the investments they make.
+The Smith Maneuver is essentially a financial strategy that converts mortgage interest into tax-deductible investment loan interest.
+Several taxation and investment growth benefits to the Smith Maneuver turbocharge your financial goals.
+However, consider its risks since the underlying proposition of the strategy depends on the homeowner earning a positive return on the investments they make.

 To use the Smith Maneuver, borrowers need to use a financial product called the readvanceable mortgage.
 This is different from the conventional mortgages that most borrowers get.
 You also need a home equity line of credit (HELOC).
 Let’s break it down.

 In a conventional mortgage, the borrower makes a down payment.
 The minimum size of the down payment depends on the value of the house they want.
 As the borrower makes payments on the mortgage, the debt value of the mortgage reduces and the owner’s equity in house increases by the same amount.